Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/06-Project-Product-Hunt-API/Readme.md

 - [x] Make a networking request to fetch all of the products featured today on PH.

-- [x] Convert the data returned into models.
+- [x] Convert the data returned into Swift models.

-- [x] Display the data returned in a feed that shows each product's name, tagline, number of votes, and thumbnail.
+- [x] Display the data returned in a feed(UITableView) that shows each product's name, tagline, number of votes.
+Optionallay you can show the thumbnail image.

 - [x] If a user clicks on a post, show a new screen with all the comments for that post, sorted in descending order.